VM 368: TOPICS IN ART HISTORY AND DIGITAL PHOTOGRAPHY

 Participants applying to this program should have an understanding of basic web design technique, digital camera photography knowledge, and be computer literate.

-For additional details about living at the castle and traveling in Europe, visit the Life in the Netherlands section of our website.
+For additional details about living at the castle and traveling in Europe, visit the Life at the Castle section of our website.

 Castle Art History Class